 We certainly didn’t pick Dang Gui last because it’s the least known of these dozen.
 In fact, it’s one of the most common medicinal herbs in Chinese medicine.
 Perhaps its most famous use is for encouraging normal, healthy menstrual cycles.
 Dang Gui nourishes and invigorates the blood, thereby helping to ease abdominal discomfort.
 There’s a good reason this herb is also commonly known as “Female ginseng.”

 And if you’re having trouble with elimination, the properties of this herb, which is related to wild celery, moisten the intestines and moves the bowels.
-According to the journal, Chinese Medicine, the active ingredients in Dang Gui promote blood circulation and modulate the immune system, among other potentially-beneficial health outcomes.12

 The yellowish-brown root of the herb is used in several Chinese dishes, including Dang Gui chicken.
 You can get the benefits from Dang Gui by drinking it, instead of cooking with it.